Voz-Duh/PythonFPS/README.md

 # PythonFPS
-Turn-based FPS on python
+Turn-based FPS in python

-# How to play?
+## How to play?
 Just run 3DGame.py

 W - Move forward